drhirn/fhem-rhasspy/README.md

 ## Configure FHEM-devices for use with Rhasspy
 To control a device with voice-commands, Rhasspy needs to now some information about the device.
-It collects this information from the following attributes or from the *genericDeviceType*-attribute.\
+It collects this information from the *genericDeviceType*-attribute or from special attributes.\
-Except for *genericDeviceType*, all attribute-names are starting with the prefix used while defining the RHASSPY-device.
-The following uses the default value *rhasspy*.
+Except for *genericDeviceType*, all attribute-names are starting with the prefix used while defining the RHASSPY-device.\
+This documentation uses the default prefix *rhasspy*.

 **Important**: